buck-co/save-async/README.md

 3. Click the plus icon in the upper left and choose `Add package from git URL...`
 4. Paste the git URL into the text field and click the `Add` button.

-### Basic Workflow
-After installing the package...

-1. Add the `GameState` component to a GameObject in your scene.
-2. Implement the `ISaveable` interface on at least one class (more detail on how to do this is available below).
-3. Register the ISaveable by calling `GameState.RegisterSaveable(mySaveableObject);` This is usually done in `MonoBehaviour.Awake()`
-4. Call GameState API methods like `GameState.Save()` from elsewhere in your project, such as from a Game Manager class.
-Do this _after_ all your ISaveable implementations are registered.

 ### Install Unity Converters for Newtonsoft.Json (strongly recommended)

 This package depends on Unity's Json.NET package for serializing data, which is already included as a package dependency and will be installed automatically.
 However, Unity types like Vector3 don't serialize to JSON very nicely, and can include ugly recursive properly loops, like this: